Lomeli12/DeadmanSwitchLauncher/README.md

-# DeadmanSwitchLauncher
+# Deadman Switch Launcher
-A simple launcher for DBD have both the Live and PTB build install simultanously and switch between them.
+A simple launcher for DBD have both the Live and PTB build installed simultanously and switch between them.